IBM/eventing-openliberty-blockchain/README.md

 > 2 Org Hyperledger Fabric sample using Open Liberty to execute transactions and listen to events with IBM Blockchain Platform

-In this tutorial, you will learn to:
+Use a fully distributed 2 Org blockchain network with the use Java microservices and leverage a distributed system to submit transactions and listen to events.

+Learn about the fundamentals of blockchain and Open Liberty by following the [Integrate Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and an Open Liberty server to execute transactions to the blockchain.

 * Use the IBM Blockchain Platform extension to create a fully distributed 2 Org local blockchain network and deploy a sample smart contract Fabcar
-* Use the [Open Liberty](https://openliberty.io) extension to start two web servers that can communicate with your blockchain network
+* Use the [Open Liberty](https://openliberty.io)   extension to start two Java microservices that can communicate with blockchain
-* Transact on the blockchain network from a sellers web server to sell cars and listen for events emitted out of Hyperledger fabric on the buyers web server.
+* Transact on the blockchain network from a sellers Java microservice to sell cars.

-Learn about the fundamentals of blockchain and Open Liberty by following the [Integrate Java microservices with blockchain using Hyperledger Fabric and Open Liberty](https://developer.ibm.com/tutorials/integrate-java-microservices-with-blockchain-using-hyperledger-fabric-and-open-liberty/) to experience starting a 1 Org blockchain network and an Open Liberty server to execute transactions to blockchain.
+* Listen for events emitted out of Hyperledger fabric on the buyers' Java microservice.

 You will use a fully distributed 2 Org blockchain network.
 Leveraging a distributed network and Open Liberty to submit transactions and listen to events.

 Using blockchain provides supply chains a permanent record of transactions which are grouped in blocks that cannot be altered, creating an alternative to traditional paper tracking and manual inspection systems, which can leave supply chains vulnerable to inaccuracies and fraud.

-In our example we are creating a distributed blockchain network using a buyer and a seller in a supply chain scenario for car sales.
+The scenario we are creating is a distributed blockchain network using a buyer and a seller in a supply chain for car sales.

-The seller (Org 1) can add a car to the blockchain network, this will emit an event notifying other organisations an event has occured on the blockchain.
+The seller (Org 1) can add a car to the blockchain network; this will emit an event notifying the buyer (Org 2) that a new vehicle has been added to the blockchain network through Open Liberty.

-The buyer (Org 2) becomes notified that a new car has been added to the blockchain network through Open Liberty.
-If the buyer is looking for a new car, they can query the car which has been added to the blockchain network, query the transaction id or listen for events automatically.
+If the buyer is looking for a new car, they can query the vehicle or transaction id recently added to the blockchain network or listen for events automatically.

 ## Architecture flow